The Monroe News-Star

 It was only those who were intimate with him who know of his mental

 equipment.
 His mind was vigorous and well furnished.
-His knowledge of
+His knowledge

 history, ancient and modern classics was extensive.
 He kept thoroughly